jomelsontanco/coding-challenge-mine-site-truck-tracking-system/README.md

 ## Unit Testing Scenarios and Results

-Unit testing covers all critical scenarios in the technical requirements documents.
+Unit testing covers 17 scenarios.

+13 of which are critical scenarios in the technical requirements document.

-It also includes checking if the clipping margin is calculated properly.
+Clipping margin is included as it is considered critical to user experience.

+The remaining 4 scenarios are basic tests for creation.

 ![Karma unit testing results](./markdown/unit_testing.png)